Georg Wilhelm Friedrich Hegel: Science of Logic

 Hegel's concept of logic differs greatly from that of the ordinary English sense of the term.
 This can be seen, for instance, in such metaphysical definitions of logic as "the science of things grasped in [the] thoughts that used to be taken to express the essentialities of the things."
 As Michael Wolff explains, Hegel's logic is a continuation of Kant's distinctive logical program.
 Its occasional engagement with the familiar Aristotelian conception of logic is only incidental to Hegel's project.
 Twentieth-century developments by such logicians as Frege and Russell likewise remain logics of formal validity and so are likewise irrelevant to Hegel's project, which aspires to provide a metaphysical logic of truth.

 There are two texts of Hegel's Logic.
-The first, The Science of Logic (1812, 1813, 1816; bk.I revised 1831), is sometimes also called the "Greater Logic."
+The first, The Science of Logic (1812, 1813, 1816; Book I revised 1831), is sometimes also called the "Greater Logic."
 The second is the first volume of Hegel's Encyclopedia and is sometimes known as the "Lesser Logic."
 The Encyclopedia Logic is an abbreviated or condensed presentation of the same dialectic.
 Hegel composed it for use with students in the lecture hall, not as a substitute for its proper, book-length exposition.
 (Note: The opening section, entitled "Preliminary Conception," also provides a historical examination of philosophical "positions on objectivity" as quite a different sort of "introduction" to the logic than what Hegel earlier gave in the Phenomenology of Spirit.
 To what extent Hegel preferred this approach over that of his earlier book is a matter of ongoing debate.)

 Hegel presents logic as a presuppositionless science that investigates the most fundamental thought-determinations [Denkbestimmungen], or categories, and so constitutes the basis of philosophy.
 In putting something into question, one already presupposes logic; in this regard, it is the only field of inquiry that must constantly reflect upon its own mode of functioning.
 The Science of Logic is Hegel's attempt to meet this foundational demand.
 (Note: For further discussion of what it means for logic to be presuppositionless see, in particular, Houlgate 2006 and Hentrup 2019.)
 As he puts it, "logic coincides with metaphysics."
 In the words of scholar Glenn Alexander Magee, the logic provides "an account of pure categories or ideas which are timelessly true" and which make up "the formal structure of reality itself".

-This is not, however, a return to the Leibnizian-Wolffian rationalism critiqued by Kant, which is a criticism Hegel accepts.
+This is not, however, a return to the Leibnizian–Wolffian rationalism critiqued by Kant, which is a criticism Hegel accepts.
 Hegel rejects any form of metaphysics as speculation about the transcendent.
 His procedure, an appropriation of Aristotle's concept of form, is fully immanent.
 More generally, Hegel agrees with Kant's rejection of all forms of dogmatism and also agrees that any future metaphysics must pass the test of criticism.